 Although there is little evidence of Silurian rock in Snowdonia, it is highly likely that they were once here since it is present in neighbouring areas of Wales.
-Long periods of erosion are probably responsible for the fact that we do not encounter Silurian rock in Snowdonia.
+Long periods of erosion are probably responsible for the fact that we do not encounter Silurian rock in Eryri.

 During the Devonian Period, Avalonia joined with Laurentia, now known as North America, Scotland and Northern Ireland.